George Dupont Pratt: Career

 In 1895, Pratt started work for the Long Island Rail Road, and in 1900, was assistant to the president and superintendent of ferries.

 In 1910, he helped organize the Boy Scouts of America and served as treasurer.

 As an early member of the Camp-Fire Club he became interested in conservation and for 25 years served on its committee on conservation.
 He was Conservation Commissioner of New York from 1915 to 1921.

 Pratt was a trustee of Amherst College, the American Museum of Natural History, the Metropolitan Museum, vice president of the Pratt Institute, and president of the American Forestry Association.
 He was also a major donor to the Metropolitan's Decorative Arts Department.

 Heritage

 His house "Killenworth" at Glen Cove was one of the larger Pratt family mansions, built in 1913 in a Tudor style, with 39 panelled rooms, thirteen bathrooms, twelve fireplaces, five cellars, a swimming pool, and flower beds tended by 50 gardeners.
 It was designed by Trowbridge and Ackerman.
-By the 1950s it was purchased by the then Soviet Union to serve as the retreat for the Russian delegation to the United Nations.
+By the 1950s it was purchased by the then Soviet Union to serve as the retreat for the Soviet delegation to the United Nations.